 Pump Screen Attachments

-If your pipeline or hoses are being clogged by large rocks or other large sized material, sometimes a screen attached to the pump at different stages will help.
+An option in more extreme situations, if your pipeline or hoses are being clogged by large rocks or other large sized material, a screen attached to the pump at different stages might help.
 There are several methods to do this.
 One method is to attach a basket screen, along with a cutterhead attachment, to the end of the pump.

 This combination can then be mounted on an excavator, barge, or ladder dredge to facilitate breaking up large chunks into smaller, more manageable pieces that won’t clog your pipeline.
 Including a basket screen with the cutterhead will ensure the solids you’re pumping are a certain size before being drawn into the suction hose.